Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

 # AI Emotional Representation Framework

 ### Objective
-Create a structured framework outlining emotional representation in AI-generated music, focusing on:
+Develop a structured framework for emotional representation in AI-generated music, concentrating on:
 1. **Identification of Emotional Goals**
 2. **Evaluation of AI Limitations**
 3. **Community Collaboration for Feedback**

-### Steps to Specify and Decompose the Mission
+### Steps to Define and Decompose the Mission

 1. **Define Emotional Goals**
    - **Identify Key Emotions**: Determine key emotions for AI expression in music (e.g., happiness, sadness, anger).